abdjea/MSsante_EPISEN/README.md

 # Mssante_EPISEN

- mettre en place un serveur mail sur un système linux domaine local dns
- MTA
- MDA
- MUA
+As part of a medical informatics project, we decided to set up an "MSsanté" messaging server meeting health standards in France.

  > MSSanté est un système de messageries électroniques réservé aux professionnels de santé.

-In this work , we have configured :
+In this work , we have configured these following network components :

     - local domain              : episen-sante.net
     - DNS                       : Bind